 Each year, Americans spend billions of dollars on beauty products to prevent their skin from aging.
 Yet keeping your skin youthful takes much more than applying a moisturizer.
 Knowing your skin type, eating the right diet, and daily cleansing are essential for fresh and young-looking skin.

 Harsh chemicals in your shampoo, skin products, or soaps irritate the skin.
 They cause Bhrajaka Pitta, the subdosha of Pitta that governs absorption and enzymatic changes of the skin, to become overworked and overheated.
 A strong preservative or antibacterial agent in skin-care products, for instance, kills harmful bacteria but at the same time destroys enzymes that trigger absorption and lubrication.
 The result might be permanent dry patches, oversensitive skin, or susceptibility to sun damage.
-Even synthetic aromas in skin products can be irritating because they affect your emotions.
-For this reason, all skin care products and soaps made by Maharishi Ayurveda Products International are free of sodium laurel sulfate, which dries and irritates the hair and skin; and are also free of other chemicals which can be carcinogenic, or cause skin rashes and other allergic reactions.
+For this reason, all skin care products and soaps made by Maharishi Ayurveda Products International are free of sodium lauryl sulfate, which dries and irritates the hair and skin; and are also free of other chemicals which can be carcinogenic, or cause skin rashes and other allergic reactions.
 Maharishi Ayurveda products contain all-natural ingredients and are designed to balance and nourish all seven layers of the skin.

 To figure out which foods are best for your skin, first determine your skin type.
 Vata skin is dryer, thinner, small-pored, delicate, and cool to the touch.
 Vata skin may age faster, and tends to be dry, rough and flaky when out of balance.
 Or your skin may be more Pitta — fair, sensitive, soft, warm, and of medium thickness.
 When out of balance, Pitta skin can flare up in rashes, rosacea, acne, or sun spots.
 Kapha skin tends to age slower and form less wrinkles than the other two types.
 It is thick, oily, pale, soft and cool.
 Kapha skin types may struggle with dull complexion, enlarged pores, excessive oil, blackheads, pimples, moist types of eczema and water retention.